11.4 SEC Reporting Requirements Upon the Consolidation of a Subsidiary

 consolidation of a business.
 A registrant may also consider disclosing

-limited pro forma balance sheet information reflecting the effects of the
+limited pro forma balance sheet information depicting the effects of the

-asset acquisition (or, for example, a narrative discussion if adjustments
+accounting for the asset acquisition (or for example, a narrative discussion

-are easily understood) if such information would be material to investors.
+if adjustments are easily understood) if such information would be material

 As noted in Section

-a consolidated entity that is not a business.
+entity that is not a business since no such historical financial statements

 11.4.1.3 Consolidated Entity Is a Business for SEC Reporting Purposes